 LARA has summarily suspended and issued a notice of intent to revoke Sally Ann Hulbert's child care license.
 Hulbert operates a day care out of her home on Maplelawn Street SE.

 Officials have barred Hulbert from operating the day care for the time being -- at her home or any other location.
 She also cannot accept a new child.
 She has also been ordered to inform all parents of children in her care that her license has been suspended, and that she can no longer provide them with child care.

 LARA suspended Hulbert's license after a Sept.
 12 complaint, according to a news release.
 An investigation of her day care reportedly found violations for appropriate care and supervision.

 According to the state suspension order, on Aug.
-15 a child related to Hulbert was alone with a 3-year-old boy and 3-year-old girl in the nap room after nap time.
+15 a child who lives in the household with Hulbert was alone with a young boy and young girl in the nap room after nap time.
 Hulbert's relative inappropriately touched the girl and, the suspension order says she had the two others inappropriately touch each other.
 The suspension order states that Hulbert was in the living room at the time of the incident.

 Hulbert will have the chance to appeal the suspension, LARA says.

 - Oakridge Public Schools reduces debt burden for taxpayers

 - Strike possible as UAW contracts about to expire

 - City approves emergency demolition of building damaged in Wednesday's storm